Women's Equality Day | Relevant Fertility Facts from A-Z

 Equality means different things to different people.

 Remember the coloring book pages, from when you were a kid, where you carefully drew a line between dots that were labeled A, B, C, all the way through Z?
 And if you followed the alphabet, at the end, magically it seemed, an image appeared that was not at all apparent in the beginning.
-Sometimes it was a landscape scene, sometimes it was an animal.
-I always remember the pony, for some reason.
+Sometimes it was a landscape scene, sometimes it was an animal, sometimes it was a hero.

-Consider that’s what I’m going to do in this blog, if you follow from A to Z, you’ll end up seeing a pony, a full picture of equality and reproductive choice.
+Consider that’s what I’m going to do in this blog.
+If you follow from A to Z, you’ll end up seeing your image of empowerment, a full picture of equality and reproductive choice.

 What do you need to know to truly be best represented or aware?
 From A-Z, the world of infertility.